AmadeusM/oeb-importer-proto/README.md

 # oeb-importer-proto
-Queries the commercetools API, transforms data into pandas DataFrame, and exports data to csv (purchases/orders) and xml (product catalog) files.
+Importer to convert data from the commercetools API to xml (product catalogs) and csv (purchases) files.

 ## Environment Setup